 Named after the ghost of the pirate on the Detroit River during the Prohibition era, this restaurant comes highly recommended.
 Stop in for brunch, dinner or drinks while downtown.
 Known for its award-winning filet mignon but also has many smaller appetizers and side dishes for the younger ones.

 This Detroit location of the franchise has the ultimate family-friendly menu, ranging from fried chicken and sides like baked beans, mac and cheese, seasoned fries and more.
 The kids menu for kids 12 and under also offers a grilled cheese, tenders, wings and legs.

 This place is known for its “cosmic” fries and craft beers.
 Also has a HopKittens menu for kids, which includes a cheeseburger, mac and cheese, a cheese quesadilla and chicken tenders paired with a side and drink.

 - Phone: 313-262-6115

 The Detroit location of this Michigan-based restaurant serves up delicious pizzas for adults — and for kids!
 The kids menu is complete with cheese and pepperoni pizza options, and burgers, chicken fingers, fries and a salad.
 Plus, plenty of craft beer for mom and dad.

 - Phone: 313-626-5005

 This spot is located inside of Beacon Park and boasts a unique American menu that features everything from beer cheese pretzels and crab cakes to salads and burgers.
 In addition, patrons that eat on the rooftop will enjoy a panoramic view of the city.
-And in the winter can enjoy their meal from the comfort of an igloo.

 - Address: 2163 Michigan Ave., Detroit